All Episodes

 Still, those who would glorify violence and the law of the streets are thought of as masculine for a reason.

-Dirty Harry never said let's talk about it.
+Dirty Harry never said, let's talk about it.

-Exactly, Miss Blumner.
+Exactly, Ms. Blumner.

 You've just praised Dirty Harry, although I think it's an attempt to be critical.